Azure/aksArc/eval/readme.md

 ![Nested virtualization architecture](media/nested_virt.png "Nested virtualization architecture")

 As you can see from the graphic, at the base layer, you have physical hardware, onto which you install a hypervisor.
-In this case, for our example, we're using Windows Server 2019 with the Hyper-V role enabled.
+In this case, for our example, we're using Windows Server with the Hyper-V role enabled.
 The hypervisor on the lowest level is considered L0 or the level 0 hypervisor.
 In Azure, you don't have access or control over this.
 On that physical host, you create a virtual machine, and into that virtual machine, you deploy an OS that itself, has a hypervisor enabled.
-In this example, that 1st Virtualized Layer is running a **nested** operating system with Hyper-V enabled - for instance, this could be Windows Server 2019.
+In this example, that 1st Virtualized Layer is running a **nested** operating system with Hyper-V enabled - for instance, this could be Windows Server 2019 or 2022.
 This would be an L1 or level 1 hypervisor.
 Finally, in our example, inside that OS, you could create a virtual machine to run a workload.
 This could in fact also contain a hypervisor, which would be known as the L2 or level 2 hypervisor, and so the process continues, with multiple levels of nested virtualization possible.

 *******************************************************************************************************

 ### Important Note ###
-The use of nested virtualization in this evaluation guide is aimed at providing flexibility for **evaluating AKS on Azure Stack HCI in test environment**, and it shouldn't be seen as a substitute for real-world deployments, performance and scale testing etc. With each level of nesting, comes the trade-off of performance, hence for **production** use, **AKS on Azure Stack HCI should be deployed on validated physical hardware**, of which you can find a vast array of choices on the [Azure Stack HCI 20H2 Catalog](https://aka.ms/azurestackhcicatalog "Azure Stack HCI 20H2 Catalog") or the [Windows Server Catalog](https://www.windowsservercatalog.com/results.aspx?bCatID=1283&cpID=0&avc=126&ava=0&avq=0&OR=1&PGS=25 "Windows Server Catalog") for systems running Windows Server 2019 Datacenter edition.
+The use of nested virtualization in this evaluation guide is aimed at providing flexibility for **evaluating AKS on Azure Stack HCI in test environment**, and it shouldn't be seen as a substitute for real-world deployments, performance and scale testing etc. With each level of nesting, comes the trade-off of performance, hence for **production** use, **AKS on Azure Stack HCI should be deployed on validated physical hardware**, of which you can find a vast array of choices on the [Azure Stack HCI 21H2 Catalog](https://aka.ms/azurestackhcicatalog "Azure Stack HCI 21H2 Catalog") or the [Windows Server Catalog](https://www.windowsservercatalog.com/results.aspx?bCatID=1283&cpID=0&avc=126&ava=0&avq=0&OR=1&PGS=25 "Windows Server Catalog") for systems running Windows Server Datacenter edition.

 *******************************************************************************************************

 Deployment Overview
 -----------
-For those of you who don't have multiple server-class pieces of hardware running Azure Stack HCI 20H2 or Windows Server 2019, this evaluation guide will detail deploying AKS on Azure Stack HCI inside an Azure VM, using **nested virtualization**.
+For those of you who don't have multiple server-class pieces of hardware running Azure Stack HCI 21H2 or Windows Server 2019/2022, this evaluation guide will detail deploying AKS on Azure Stack HCI inside an Azure VM, using **nested virtualization**.

 ![Architecture diagram for AKS on Azure Stack HCI nested in Azure](media/nested_virt_arch_ga2.png "Architecture diagram for AKS on Azure Stack HCI nested in Azure")